edycop/alpha-blog/README.md

 - Install sqlite3 to create the database
 - Clone this repository
 - Execute `bundle install` to install all dependences.
-- Run `rails db:setup` to create and and migrate the DB schema.
+- Run `rails db:migrate` to load all migrations.
-- Edit `db/seeds.rb` to create the first data in your app
+- Edit `db/seeds.rb` to load the first data in your app
-- Run `rails db:seed` to load the initial data.
+- Run `rails db:setup` to create, seed and and load the DB schema.
 - `rails s` to launch the web app.

 Finally visit http://localhost:3000/ in the web browser to interact with the app.